medic/medic-docs/development/workflow.md

 Once the code passes review:

-1. merge the Pull Request (if applicable)
+1. Merge the Pull Request.
+Most of the time we use the Squash and Merge technique to make the git history as clean as possible.
-2. apply the Acceptance Testing tag
+2. Apply the Acceptance Testing tag.
-3. close the issue
+3. Close the issue.
-4. clear your assignment
+4. Clear your assignment.

 #### 4 - Acceptance Testing